Sign In

 Anthony Hicks

 Five hairs were recovered from the bedroom in the victim’s apartment.
-A forensic analyst testified that five Negroid hairs found in the victim’s apartment were “consistent” with samples provided by Hicks.
+At Hicks' trial, a forensic analyst testified that five Negroid hairs found in the victim’s apartment were “consistent” with samples provided by Hicks.
 The analyst also testified that a Caucasian head hair was found inside the pants Hicks was wearing when arrested, and that this hair was “consistent” with the victim’s head hair.
-Because there is not adequate empirical data on the frequency of various class characteristics in human hair, an analyst’s assertion that hairs are consistent is inherently prejudicial and lacks probative value.
+Because there is not adequate empirical data on the frequency of various class characteristics in human hair, an analyst’s assertion that hairs are consistent was inherently prejudicial and lacked probative value.

 All original DNA testing done on the hairs was inconclusive due to insufficient sample size.
 There was not enough sperm found for testing.
 All serology testing results were inconclusive.